v5ma/selfawarenetworks/raynote14.md

+raynote14
-# HHow Wave Perturbation & Dissipation Computation Could Explain Everything from Neurophysics to Astrophysics
+# How Wave Perturbation & Dissipation Computation Could Explain Everything from Neurophysics to Astrophysics

 Why does a steaming cup of coffee inevitably cool down?
 Why do the echoes of a loud sound fade over time?
 It’s all about wave perturbation & dissipation as a universal physics based computational process that might explain everything from the mind’s inner workings to the flow of energy across the cosmos.